-Now, I know what you're thinking.
-These sound semi... unique, right?
-You may be thinking to yourself... "fluffy herby whipped cheese with sweet yet tangy berry jam action?
-How bizarre, how bizarre (enter late 90's song beats here)."
-But trust me on this- you'll be licking your fingers and scraping your plates, even despite that screachy horrific sound that tends to make.
-These are a crowd pleasing appetizer that look like you've put yo' back into your cooking... but your secret's safe with me.
+Now, I know what you’re thinking.
+These sound semi… unique, right?
+You may be thinking to yourself… “fluffy herby whipped cheese with sweet yet tangy berry jam action?
+How bizarre, how bizarre.”
+But trust me on this- you’ll be licking your fingers and scraping your plates, even despite the horrific sound that tends to make.
+These are a crowd pleasing appetizer that look like you’ve put yo’ back into your cooking… but your secret’s safe with me.
 Enjoy!

-Wanton wrappers are (weirdly?) usually in the vegetable section near the tofu and such, and the Boursin is in the specialty cheese (btw, what cheese isn't special??) section where you'd find bleu cheese or brie.
-I didn't add a picture of the jam because I have faith you can sniff this one out on your own.
+Wanton wrappers are usually in the vegetable section near the tofu and such, and the Boursin is in the specialty cheese section where you’d find bleu cheese or brie.
+I didn’t add a picture of the jam because I have faith you can sniff this one out on your own.

-2. Take an aluminum foil-lined baking sheet and spray it lightly with some Pam.
+- Set out wrappers: Preheat oven to 350 degrees.
+Take an aluminum foil-lined baking sheet and spray it lightly with some Pam.
 Then take your wanton wrappers and lay out as many squares that fit on your baking sheet at a time.
-Yes I ran out of foil... don't hate, haterz.
-Turn your oven to 350 degrees!

-3. Then, take a spoon and scoop out some of your Boursin cheese into the middle of each wanton wrapper square, like so:
+- Fill wrappers: Take a spoon and scoop out some of your Boursin cheese into the middle of each wanton wrapper square.

-4. Then, using either a basting brush or the highly technical cooking tool I like to call your pointer finger, brush the outer edges all around the square of the wanton wrapper.
-Then, take one side and pull over to the other, creating a triangle:
+- Seal wantons: Then, using either a basting brush or the highly technical cooking tool I like to call your pointer finger, brush the outer edges all around the square of the wanton wrapper with water to seal the edges.
+Then, take one side and pull over to the other, creating a triangle.